 Fast-forward a couple decades: I was all grown up and one day Mildred went ahead and died without sharing her biscuit recipe with me.
 She was preceded in death by her husband, Percy, who, like his wife, had worked with our family for a number of years – he as a general helper around the house and at Daddy’s ESSO station on Laurel Avenue.
 The last time I saw Mildred and Percy was the day after Momma’s funeral.
 They had come to the motel to express their condolences.
 When Percy knocked at the office door, Daddy, who, in his grief, did not recognize him after so many years, shooed him away with something like, “We’re not open today.
 Come back another time.”
 Thankfully, one of my siblings (don’t remember which) did recognize them and a few of us went outside to thank them for coming and let them know Daddy was just too upset to see clearly.
 I think they understood, but it would have been a sweet memory had they come in and met the family after all those years.

 Anyway, back to those biscuits.
 Seven hundred years later, I was living in NYC and decided it was time to take a shot at making biscuits like Mildred’s.
 Over a couple months of Sunday mornings, it would take me several batches to get them as close to just-right as I could, using my tongue’s archival DNA to guide me.
 I looked at a few recipes online and they all seemed to take a broadly similar path, so it was just a matter of finessing the final result by taste and rise and flakiness.
 Each of those characteristics changes with the slightest adjustment in ingredients or technique.
 Of course she’s not here to corroborate my result, but below is a biscuit recipe that I do believe would not mortify Mildred, and that I’ve named in her honor.
-I’ve swapped the lard/Crisco for butter/Crisco (and sometimes just butter), but have kept her technique of folding and rolling out the dough a couple of times before cutting it.
+I’ve swapped the for butter, but have kept her technique of folding and rolling out the dough a couple of times before cutting it.
 (I tried skipping that step or shortening it, and the results were, literally, flat.)